1975 Jail Killing: Aftermath

+Trial

 Investigation

 A first information report was filed with Lalbagh police station about the four murders, and its officer in charge, ABM Fazlul Karim, was tasked with investigating the incident.
 Deputy Superintendent of Police Saifuddin Ahmed was appointed the investigation officer, but he was not allowed to visit the jail cell.
 From 1975 to 1995, the investigation did not proceed due to lack of interest from different governments.
 Investigation started after the Awami League was elected to power in 1996, the first Awami League government since 1975.
 The post mortem reports and police investigation files disappeared.
 A judicial commission was created to investigate the incident but failed to complete their investigation, and their files disappeared at the concerned ministry.
 The Indemnity Ordinance, 1975 provided protection to the army officers involved in the killing.
 Abdul Kahar Akond of the Criminal Investigation Department was appointed investigator of the case.

 On 15 October 1998, a charge sheet was presented against 23 accused in relation to the jail killings.